 How to check Bluetooth devices battery life using Settings

-To check the battery level of your compatible Bluetooth devices on Windows 10, use these steps:
+Use these steps to check the battery level of your compatible Bluetooth devices on Windows 10:

 Click on Devices.